complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 ## Edge Creation

 We will create another Sociogram stage to experiment with creating edges.
-For this stage we’ll use node type "Person" and the concentric circles background with 3 circles skewed.
+For this stage we'll use node type "Person" and the concentric circles background with 3 circles skewed.

 We create our first prompt, "Please connect any two people who might spend time together without you being there" and we use the sociogram_layout variable we already created.